3rdstage/smart-contracts-boilerplate/README.md

 ## Using Ganache CLI

 Ganache CLI is one of the most mandatory tool to test your smart contracts quickly.
-The boilerplate project contains a script to start Ganach CLI in more better way.
+The boilerplate project contains a script to start Ganache CLI in more better way.

-To start Ganache CLI, run `scipts/ganache-cli-start.sh` from the project directory It will print out some properties and full command line starting with `ganche-cli --networks...`
+To start Ganache CLI, run `scripts/ganache-cli-start.sh` from the project directory It will print out some properties and full command line starting with `ganache-cli --networks...`

-If you are using Microsoft Windows, Git Bash included in [Git for Windows](https://git-scm.com/download/win) is recommanded to run shell script.
+If you are using Microsoft Windows, Git Bash included in [Git for Windows](https://git-scm.com/download/win) is recommended to run shell script.

 ~~~bash